michael2012z/BitBible/markdown/JPS/files/Gen.md

 24. If Cain shall be avenged sevenfold, truly Lamech seventy and sevenfold.

-25. And Adam knew his wife again; and she bore a son, and called his name Seth:Heb.
-Sheth. 'for G-d hathHeb. shath. appointed me another seed instead of Abel; for Cain slew him.'
+25. And Adam knew his wife again; and she bore a son, and called his name Seth:

 26. And to Seth, to him also there was born a son; and he called his name Enosh; then began men to call upon the name of HaShem.